Getting started with Pega Predictive Diagnostic Cloud

 In PDC, you can have one of the following roles:

 Users who administer PDC.
-With this role, users can access the Diagnostic Cloud menu, manage notification subscriptions, and view the work queues of other users.
+With this role, users can access the Settings menu in the header of PDC, manage notification subscriptions, and view the work queues of other users.

 Users who monitor the application or who are responsible for resolving cases.

 You can add additional users to PDC.
 For more information, see Managing PDC operator records.

 If you are a Pega Cloud Services client, your environments are automatically connected to PDC as part of Pega Cloud provisioning, and you do not need to complete that procedure yourself.
 However, if you run Pega Platform™ on a private cloud or on premises, you might need to configure your system to send data to PDC.